 My mother mentioned in her letter something about a state of emergency in Ecuador and Bo’s mother wrote about the same.
 It struck us that the controls had something to do with this.
 On the other hand military controls are quite common in the south according to the South American Handbook and Quito seems quite peaceful with far less military and police than in Peru.
 At the tourist information office they knew nothing of a state of emergency, only of a one day general strike.
 Our guess is that someone in Norway has misinterpreted the whole thing.

-We received some brochures and a city map at the tourist office on Plaza de Independencia.
-We bought a map of Ecuador (150 sucres, 0.5 $).
+At the tourist office on Plaza de Independencia we received some brochures and a city map.
+We also bought a map of Ecuador (150 sucres, 0.5 $).

 I have caught a slight cold and am rather ridden by fever.
 Bo’s cold is far better.